bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ```

 `archetypes`
 : includes templates for creating new pages.
-Better don’t touch unless your confident.
+You better don’t touch them unless your confident.

 `assets`
 : is the place for site wide resources.